 Interfaith engagement work strengthens response to pandemic needs

-LOUISVILLE — Early this year, the dean of Belk Chapel at Queens University of Charlotte, Dr. Suzanne Watts Henderson, was in Chicago visiting with Eboo Patel.
+In early 2020, the dean of Belk Chapel at Queens University of Charlotte, Dr. Suzanne Watts Henderson, was in Chicago visiting with Eboo Patel.
 The founder and president of Interfaith Youth Core (IFYC) mentioned to her that he was interested in working with Queens to build a statewide and regional network to do interfaith work in the Carolinas.

 While in Charlotte, Patel met with representatives from the Gambrell Foundation.
 The Gambrell family is historically Presbyterian, and the foundation was captivated by IFYC and Queens’ vision of doing interfaith work to strengthen the social fabric of the community.